EngineerBug/Maze-Solver/README.md

 3. Left
 4. Up

+##### Heuristic Search V1 (Refer to heuristicSearch.py)

-I also implemented a heuristic search (similar to A*) which would take the co-ordinates of the each node calculate the direct distance to the goal node.
+I also implemented a heuristic search (greedy) which would take the co-ordinates of the each node calculate the direct distance to the goal node.
 Then, instead of a queue or stack, I used a priority queue which would always put the node with the shortest heuristic at the front.

 The first thing I noticed was that the algorithm visited the fewest nodes in maze-Easy.txt, which was a promising start.
-This trend continued, with A* only searching 40% of the nodes DFS did and only 3% the nodes of BFS (for the VLarge maze).
+This trend continued, with the greedy search only searching 40% of the nodes DFS did and only 3% the nodes of BFS (for the VLarge maze).

-However, the algorithm found a slightly longer path than BFS and was slightly slower than DFS.
+However, the algorithm found a path of the same length as DFS but was slightly slower than DFS.
-This is likely because python's priority queue is not blazingly fast, so if I were able to implement a more efficient method of choosing a next node, I could possibly make this algorithm faster than DFS.
+This is likely because python's priority queue is not blazingly fast, so if I were able to implement a more efficient method of choosing the node with the lowest heuristic, I could possibly make this algorithm faster than DFS.

-This can all be viewed in the "results.png" or "results.xlsx" files.
+##### Heuristic Search V2 (Refer to heuristicSearchV2.py)

+I then made a slight change to the algorithm (refer to heuristicSearchV2.py) where instead of using python's priority queue, I used a list and searched it for the node with the lowest heuristic.

+This was quite the enigma.
+I think that it has a O(k^n) because it was ok for the smaller mazes, but suddenly shot up for Large.txt and VLarge.txt.
+As for the other metrics, it was completely unpredictable.
+Sometimes it would return the DFS solution, other times it would find the BFS solution.
+Therefore, I would say that this algorithm is not very reliable and version one is superior.